-A number of Councillors also serve on Town and Parish Councils and during previous years the Council completed a range of asset transfers to local Councils including ad hoc parcels of land in parts of the Borough.
+Several Councillors also serve on Town and Parish Councils and during previous years the Council completed a range of asset transfers to local Councils including ad hoc parcels of land in parts of the Borough.
 Consideration of transactions related to these bodies are included in 'Other Public Bodies' above.
+At the Balance Sheet date, the Council owed Town and Parish Councils £25.3k and Town and Parish Councils owed the Council £25.3k.

-The Council's Standing Orders require Members who believe they have an interest in a matter to be discussed at a Council, Executive Committee or other Committee meeting to declare that interest and withdraw from the meeting while the particular matter is being discussed.
+The Council's Standing Orders require Members who believe they have an interest in a matter to be discussed at a Full Council, Executive Committee or other Committee meeting to declare that interest and withdraw from the meeting while the matter is being discussed.

-It is considered, after examining the Register of members Interests and making enquiries with Councillors and Senior Officers, that there are no further material transactions that need to be disclosed.
+It is considered, after examining the Register of Members Interests and making enquiries with Councillors and Senior Officers, that there are no further material transactions that need to be disclosed.